DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Was this article helpful?
 Let me know what you think in the comments!

-About those affiliate links: If you do find this site helpful and are looking to purchase some of the products mentioned, you might consider doing so through the links on this site to Orion Telescopes, B&H Photo Video, or eBay.
-That said, do shop around in case you can find a better price.
+If you do find this site helpful and are looking to purchase some of the products mentioned, you might consider doing so through the links on this site to Amazon, Orion Telescopes, B&H Photo Video, or eBay.
+Thanks for supporting this site and the information it provides!